LauraBeatris/amazon-next/README.md

 </h1>

 <h3 align="center">
-  E-Commerce Application made with NextJS (SSR Framework for ReactJS)
+  A Mock of E-Commerce Application made with NextJS (SSR Framework for ReactJS)
 </h3>